Uganda March 27-April 5, 2023

 I had a great day – organized my car rental for four days (Europcar $70/day for an AWD) and they agreed to deliver the car to the hostel at 08:45.

-I walked down to Acacia Mall, about 2 blocks away, used an ATM to withdraw 300,000 UF and go a SIM (MTN 50,000 for 10 GB and 7 days) and explored a Carrefour, my first normal supermarket in three countries.
+I walked down to Acacia Mall, about 2 blocks away, used an ATM to withdraw 300,000 UF go a SIM (MTN 50,000 for 10 GB and 7 days) and explored a Carrefour, my first normal supermarket in three countries.
 They had everything.

-I got a boda – Hanson (Anthony) WhatsApp +256 772049328 and can highly recommend him – safe, spoke good English, and knew where every site I wanted to go to without having to use Google Maps.
+I got a boda – Hanson (Anthony) WhatsApp +256 772049328 and can highly recommend him – safe, spoke good English, and knew where every site I want to go to without having to use Google Maps.
 70,000US for about 2 1/2 hours of driving around (much more expensive than Rwanda.

 KAMPALA/NANSANA/KIRA/MUKONO (pop 1,680,000, metro 6,709,900) is the capital and largest city of Uganda.
-Kampala’s metropolitan area consists of the city proper and the neighboring Wakiso District, Mukono District, Mpigi District, Buikwe District and Luweero District.
+Kampala’s metropolitan area consists of the city proper and the neighbouring Wakiso District, Mukono District, Mpigi District, Buikwe District and Luweero District.
 It has a rapidly growing population in an area of 8,451.9 km2 (3,263.3 square miles).

 In 2015, this metropolitan area generated an estimated nominal GDP of $13.80221 billion which was more than half of Uganda’s GDP for that year, indicating the importance of Kampala to Uganda’s economy.